eQTLGen/PerCohortDataPreparations/README.md

 `git clone https://gitlab.com/eqtlgen-group/ConvertVcf2Hdf5`

-Or just download this from the gitlab download link and unzip into `genotype_conversion` folder.
+Or just download this from the gitlab download link and unzip into `per_cohort_data_preparations` folder.

 4. Put genotype reference file into `PerCohortPreparations/bin/hase/data/` folder.
 For eQTLGen phase 2 analyses, you can get this file from **here**.

 5. Make folder where you want to save your encoded files for sharing.
-This can be in the `genotype_conversion` folder or elsewhere.
+This can be in the `per_cohort_data_preparations` folder or elsewhere.

 ### Running the conversion command